 Note: A federal Schedule K-1 for each shareholder is not required to be enclosed but must be made available for inspection upon request by the department.
-If there are any questions, please visit the department's website at www.in.gov/dor/ or contact the department at (317) 232-0129.
+If there are any questions, please visit the department's website at www.in.gov/dor/ for additional information.